polarityio/polarity-forms/README.md

 The default email address to send form submissions to if a form configuration does not specify a recipient.

-### Include Integration Names
+### Include Integration Names and Summary Tags

-If checked,  the name of integrations the user had access to when submitting the form will be included in the received email.
+If checked, the email will include the name of integrations the user had access to when submitting the form as well as summary tags.

 ### Enabled Forms